Tienbeo3213/library-integrated-system/README.md

 - Linux (Ubuntu 20.04+) or WSL2 on Windows
 - Python 3.8+ and pip
 - Java 11+
-- PostgreSQL or SQL Server
+- PostgreSQL or SQL Server or MySQL
 - SQL Server Analysis Services (if using SSAS)
 - Node.js & npm (for DSpace)